-The Museo Nacional del Prado is Spain’s national art museum.
-It features one of the world’s finest collections of European art, and is unquestionably the best single collection of Spanish art.
+The Museo Nacional del Prado, Spain’s national art museum, features one of the world’s finest collections of European art, and is unquestionably the best single collection of Spanish art.

 The Prado’s most seminal works are showcased here, including Velázquez’s Las Meninas, El Greco’s The Nobleman with his Hand on his Chest and Goya’s The Third of May 1808, along with some of the museum’s most recent acquisitions.
 There are also beautiful fold-out reproductions of three triptychs by Hieronymus Bosch: The Garden of Earthly Delights, The Haywain and The Adoration of the Magi, allowing a close-up view of their interior and exterior panels.

 The book creates a fascinating dialogue between the greatest artists and their works, showing how painters have always reflected the influences of their predecessors and peers.
 An indispensable resource for anyone who loves art history, this is a richly illustrated record of one of the world’s greatest collections of European art.